-- Is there any common set of features/fields/attributes/properties6 that will allow, for instance, spatial or temporal units to be integrated, or the associated entity or characteristic to be represented, such as spatial extent, geographical characterization, measured variables, or category (e.g., land-use or socioeconomic factors)? - At what granularity were attributes collected (e.g., meters, census units, years), and how were they expressed (e.g., frequency, intensity, time it takes to do something)?
+- Is there any common set of features/fields/attributes/properties that will allow, for instance, spatial or temporal units to be integrated, or the associated entity or characteristic to be represented, such as spatial extent, geographical characterization, measured variables, or category (e.g., land-use or socioeconomic factors)? - At what granularity were attributes collected (e.g., meters, census units, years), and how were they expressed (e.g., frequency, intensity, time it takes to do something)?
 Are they qualitative or quantitative?
-Is there any kind of conversion between qualitative and quantitative that will bistinct research domains use these names to mean the same thing.

-allow meaningful comparison?
-What does "near" mean in a location-based system, or "frequent" in medical reports?
+Is there any kind of conversion between qualitative and quantitative that will allow meaningful comparison?
+What does "near" mean in a locationbased system, or "frequent" in medical reports?
 For a discussion on spatiotemporal granularity, see Lovasi et al. (this volume).